moon snail Naticarius

 called Natica onca.

 (not flat) with the spiral tip sticking out a little.
-Shell smooth
+Shell pattern

 the underside, a small circular depression.
-Operculum is shelly, with
+Operculum plain pearly white (no markings), with

 and a pattern of white bars and red spots, front part of the body